Who Can Witness an LPA?

 Who can witness an attorney signing the LPA?

-Attorneys must also have their signatures witnessed, and the rules are slightly different.
+Attorneys must also have their signatures witnessed, but the rules are different from those that apply to the donor.

-Each attorney needs their own witness present when they sign.
-One witness can be used for multiple attorneys, provided they meet the criteria and are present for each signature.
+Each attorney needs a witness present when they sign.
+One person can witness multiple attorneys, provided they are eligible and physically present for each signature.

 Can the certificate provider act as a witness?

-No. The certificate provider plays a separate legal role.
+No. The certificate provider has a separate legal role.
 They confirm that the donor understands the LPA and is not under pressure.
-Because of this, they cannot witness any signatures on the document.
-Using a certificate provider as a witness will invalidate that section of the form and lead to rejection.
+Because of this independent safeguarding function, they should not witness signatures on the document.
+Doing so is likely to result in rejection by the Office of the Public Guardian.

 What rules apply to all LPA witnesses?

 Every witness must be physically present when the signature is made.
-Remote or virtual witnessing is not allowed.
-Witnesses must be mentally capable and understand what they are witnessing.
-All signatures must be made in ink.
-Electronic or digital signatures are not accepted by the Office of the Public Guardian.
+Remote or virtual witnessing is not permitted.
+Witnesses must have mental capacity and understand what they are witnessing.
+Signatures must be made in ink.
+Electronic or digital signatures are not accepted for paper LPAs.

 What mistakes cause LPAs to be rejected?

-• The donor signing after an attorney, which is never allowed.
+- The donor signing after an attorney, which is not allowed.

 These errors can mean starting the process again, even after weeks of waiting.